JeffreyDCummings/Gaia_Cluster_Search/README.md

 and DEC space, distance, and M_G and bp-rp space.
 If membership probabilities are requested, a color map is applied to each cluster's data points to represent these probabilities.
 A different figure window is produced for each cluster and their members are given larger data size relative to the other clusters/nonclustered data for clarity/comparison.

+cluster_hdbscan_wdsearch.py:
+This program is a variant of cluster_hdbscan.py that performs that same analysis while also checking if clusters that are consistent with star clusters contain any member sources with characteristics consistent with a white dwarf.
+If yes, the absolute magnitude (corrected by its own parallax-based distance rather than the median parallax of the cluster) and color are output to screen.
+For nearby white dwarfs
+(within 150 pc), its own parallax should be used, but for further analysis, more distant white dwarfs should consider correcting magnitudes based on their median cluster parallax.
+Additionally, zero reddening and extinction are adopted in the output, but they may play an important role and should be considered before further analysis with this photometry.